 Here are three reasons you should try our contract template instead of writing your own:

 When you go ahead and start writing the contract for your client, keep in mind that every section needs to be agreed upon before sending it for signing.
-This way you don’t have to go through endless edits until the contract is signed.
+This way, you don’t have to go through endless edits until the contract is signed.
 Keep in mind that some sections of a contract are the same for every freelancer.
-So don’t worry too much, clauses such as the Payment Terms are going there no doubt.
-In this section, you’ll be able to ensure that payment will happen periodically and as your boss, you can ensure a stable cash flow coming into your account to invest in any other projects or software that you can use to increase your business.
+So don’t worry too much. cClauses, such as the Payment Terms, need to be in every contract, no doubt.
+In this section, you’ll be able to ensure that payment will happen periodically, and as your own boss, you can ensure a stable cash flow coming into your account to invest in any other projects or software that you can use to increase your business.

 If you decide to write it on your own, you can go ahead and use any writing program such as Word, Docs, or Pages.
 But if the magnitude of writing a full contract scares you why not use Indy’s contract templates.
-This way you’ll cut down on the time you need to find every clause to add and have full control over what goes in it.
-Another fascinating aspect of using the social media management contract template on Indy is how it can be sent directly from within the platform, or export in PDF so you can send it via email if that’s your preferred method.
+This way you’ll cut down on the time it takes to create a contract and have full control over what goes in it.
+Another fascinating aspect of using the social media management contract template on Indy is how it can be sent directly from within the platform or exported as a PDF, so you can send it via email if that’s your preferred method.

-You’ll find that by using Indy in general all of your freelancing work will be streamlined, giving you more time to work on the pages you look after and building a strong relationship with your clients.
+You’ll find that by using Indy in general, all of your freelancing work will be streamlined, giving you more time to work on the things that matter most to you and building a strong relationship with your clients.

-When writing up a social media management contract there are the things that you need to make sure you’ve written down, let’s look at them now so whether you’re using a contract template, or writing it yourself you’ll know what you can’t miss.
+When writing up a social media management contract, there are things that you need to make sure you’ve written down.
+Let’s look at them now so that whether you’re using a contract template or writing it yourself, you’ll know what you can’t miss.

 Scope of Project

-As per every contract you’ll send out, or other freelancers send out, the Scope of the project is the first thing that needs to be taken into consideration.
+As per every contract you’ll send out, the Scope of the project is the first thing that needs to be taken into consideration.
 Here you’ll include anything you and the client talked about regarding the job.
-Something along these lines
+Something along these lines:

 “The Social Media Manager agrees to perform such consulting, advisory and related services specified on Exhibit A to this Agreement ("Description of Services”).”